-Supporters of teen killed during traffic stop in Boynton Beach flood city hall
+Supporters of teen killed during traffic stop in Boynton Beach flood City Hall

 "I'm deeply sorry for any negativity that came off because of my statements," Grant said.

-That Sunday at the scene, Grant allegedly said, "the city and police are responsible for Stanley Davis III's death."
-Mayor Grant said the media misrepresented his words.
+That Sunday at the scene, Grant said "the city and police are responsible for Stanley Davis III's death."
+Grant said the media misrepresented his words.

 For backtracking, he was taken to task by Stanley's uncle, Terell Davis.